14 Surfboard Brands We Love

 Timmy is a self-confessed garage shaper, working tirelessly seven days a week.

-Now Timmy’s hard work has paid off in the shape of a thriving surfboard brand with a whole stock of high-quality boards and custom shapes popping out of the factory every day.
+Now, Timmy’s hard work has paid off in the shape of a thriving shaping bay with a whole stock of high-quality boards and custom shapes popping out of the factory daily.

 Simon Anderson Surfboards